Skip to main content

 Intestate Estate Administration

-Someone die without a will?
-That's called dying "intestate."
-Tennessee law determines who inherits based on family relationships.
-And no, just because you're the surviving spouse doesn't mean you inherit everything (it might, but that depends on other factors).
-The probate process is similar to having a will, but requires court appointment as administrator and involves slightly more court supervision.
+When someone dies without a will ("intestate"), Tennessee law determines who inherits based on family relationships.
+The process is similar to probate with a will but requires court appointment as administrator and involves slightly more oversight.

 What's different: